-Hey mamas, many of us are wandering when you can have that long awaited sip of your favorite wine again after giving birth.
-I am personally a big fan of good Belgian white beer (you just can’t substitute it with the non-alcoholic version!).
+Hey mamas!
+Silently wandering how long after drinking alcohol can you breastfeed?
+Longing for that sip of your favorite wine again after giving birth… I am personally a big fan of good Belgian white beer (you just can’t substitute it with the non-alcoholic version!).
 But being a fresh nursing mom the priorities are clear: the health and safety of baby comes before satisfying personal cravings.
-Many moms feel awkward to ask their doctor about how long after drinking alcohol can you breastfeed.
+Many moms feel awkward to ask their doctor about drinking alcohol in the months of breastfeeding.
 And the opinions vary greatly from doctor to doctor.

-After digging around, I came to conclusion that with proper timing and moderation of the consumption we can ensure the well-being of baby and still treat ourselves once in a while.
+I rolled up the sleeves and did some of my own research on the topic!
+The conclusion is that with proper timing and moderation of alcohol consumption we can ensure the well-being of baby and still treat ourselves once in a while.

 First of all, please note that many experts recommend against drinking more than 1-2 drinks per week.

-When it comes to having that occasional drink while nursing, staying in the safe zone is mostly determined by your timing and the alcohol amount.
+When it comes to having that occasional drink while nursing, staying in the safe zone depends your timing and the alcohol amount.
 As with anything a breastfeeding mom consumes, alcohol gets into her blood stream and ultimately gets into the milk.

 How alcohol passes through mom’s milk